 SMSC stands for spiritual, moral, social and cultural development.
 All schools in England must show how well their pupils develop in SMSC.
-Below you will find an explanation behind the ethos of these core values.
+Below you will find an explanation behind the ethos of these core values as well as our SMSC ‘map’ and a gallery of our SMSC related initiatives, to give you an idea of the different things we do as a school to encourage these values.

 Explore beliefs and experience; respect faiths, feelings and values; enjoy learning about oneself, others and the surrounding world; use imagination and creativity; reflect.